Using humour on social media? Here's how to avoid controversy

 What is 'fake news' and how can it damage your brand?

-'Fake news' is constantly making headlines and even though Listen to the signswe’re aware of the practice, we don’t always register whether we are reading a fake story.
+'Fake news' is constantly making headlines and even though we’re aware of the practice, we don’t always register whether we are reading a fake story.

 When dealing with the media, we avoid negative media coverage at all costs as it can be the death of a brand.
 But with the rise of fake news, how do you avoid getting caught up in convincing lies, or have your facts undermined by a power identity claiming that the news you are circulating is fake.